lubos/lubos/README.md

 ## Identify the Purpose of Your Email

 Clearly state whether you are seeking support, reporting a bug, or requesting a new feature.
 This helps understand the context of your email right away.
 A specific and concise subject line is crucial.
-For example, instead of writing “Help needed,” a more precise subject like “Bug Report: Issue with Invoice Generation” will grab attention and convey the purpose immediately.
+For example, instead of writing “Help needed,” a more precise subject like “Bug Report: Issue with Invoice Generation” will convey the purpose immediately.

 ## Keep It Simple and Focused